ULTIMATE Split-Ends Guide; Types, Causes, and BEST Treatments

 If done incorrectly or too often, hair coloring will lead to hair damage and even hair loss.

-The hair will look not just dull, frizzy, and challenging to manage, but also colorless, defeating the purpose of coloring your hair in the first place.
+The hair will look dull, frizzy, challenging to manage, and colorless, defeating the purpose of coloring your hair in the first place.

 To prevent that, you’ll have to use color-protecting conditioners.

-Great for damaged hair, these conditioners will restore the outer cuticle of your hair and restore the color, shine, and good feel of your hair.
+Great for damaged hair, these conditioners will restore the outer cuticle of your hair and restore the color, shine, and good feel.

 If you color your hair often, Olaplex hair treatment deserves a place in your top three best hair products.

 Olaplex is a science-backed, colorist-approved restorative treatment that must be applied on wet hair (before shampooing or conditioning).

 You can also mix it with your hair dye for extra protection.

 I use it as part of my hair-washing routine with excellent results.